-Forecast regulatory depreciation is used to determine the total revenue that we can recover over the six month extension period.
+Forecast regulatory depreciation is used to determine the total revenue that we can recover over the next AA period.
 This is calculated as forecast straight-line depreciation that is used to adjust the capital base less the inflation adjustment that is applied to the capital base.
+Forecast regulatory depreciation that is used to determine assumed total revenue for the six month extension period has been determined using the AER's preferred approaches to calculating both depreciation and inflation.